 But my worry still remained.
 Relapse is such a common occurrence, and I still suffered from PTSD from that February call that had jolted me out of my serenity and ignorance.
 I flinched whenever my phone rang and I saw my son’s name on the caller ID.
 I feared the worst.
 But this time, his voice was clear and upbeat.
 “How long do you grill chicken thighs?” he wanted to know.

 Rachael and I now volunteer as Parent Coaches.
-For an hour a week, we talk on the phone with other parents who are concerned about their child’s substance use.
+For an hour a week, we talk on the phone with other parents who are concerned about their children’s substance use.
 I especially like working with other fathers, who, by some accident of culture, have learned to keep their feelings to themselves.
-I don’t have all the answers, nor a magic cure.
-I do have a little experience, perspective, and a few tools I’ve been taught, like listening openly and allowing natural consequences to be a learning experience.
-And that worrying, in itself, is not very useful.
+I don’t have all the answers, nor do I have a magic cure.
+What I do have is a little experience, perspective, and a few tools I’ve been taught, like listening openly and allowing natural consequences to be a learning experience.
+And that worrying is not very useful.

 Sometimes these ideas help.
 Most often, the parents I coach are just happy to talk to someone who understands a bit about what they are going through, without feeling shame, judgment or stigma.
 And every once in a while, I get to hear a parent’s pride in their child’s progress.

 This past summer, I got to see my son graduate from college.
 He is focused, determined and inspired.
-He has been sober for over three years.
+He has been in recovery for over three years.
 He has a full-time job and talks about going to graduate school.
-“You will be amazed,” says one of the tent-card slogans at a support group I attend.
+“You will be amazed,” said one of the tent-card slogans at a support group I attend.
 And I am.